Thailand's Got Talent

-Thailand's Got Talent ไทยแลนด์ก็อตทาเลนต์ (also known as TGT), is a Thai reality television series on the television network, and part of the global British Got Talent series.
+Thailand's Got Talent (Thai: ไทยแลนด์ก็อตทาเลนต์) (also known as TGT), is a Thai reality television series on the television network, and part of the global British Got Talent series.
 It is a talent show that features singers, dancers, sketch artists, comedians and other performers of all ages competing for the advertised top prize of 10,000,000 Baht (approximately $325,000).
-The show debuted in March 2011.
-Thailand is also the fifth country in Asia to license Got Talent series.
-The four judges Pongsak Rattanaphong, Cris Horwang, Jennifer Kim and Yuhtlerd Sippapak join hosts Ketsepsawat Palagawongse na Ayutthaya.
+The show debuted in March 2011 with Thailand as the fifth country in Asia to license the Got Talent series.
+The most recent line-up of judges included Pongsak Rattanaphong, Cris Horwang, Jennifer Kim, and Yuhtlerd Sippapak alongside host Kathsepsawad Palakawong na Ayuthaya.

-The winner of the first season was Myra Maneepatsorn Molloy, a 13-year-old singer, who took home the first place prize of 10,000,000 Baht (approximately $325,000).
+The winner of the first season was Myra Maneepatsorn Molloy, a 13-year-old singer who took home the first place prize of 10,000,000 Baht (approximately $325,000).